kanitsharma/elvish/readme.md

 ### Effect type

-Effect types are used to run side effects in an elf application.
+Effect types are used to run side effects in an elvish application.
 Effects can be thought of as a lazy promise, basically the idea is to abstract the side effects from your pure code and running them separately, so your code stays pure even when you are doing side effects.

-You can think of an elf application as pure and functional code running in an imperative shell.
+You can think of an elvish application as pure and functional code running in an imperative shell.

 - Example